Welcome to an Adventure in the Texas Hill Country!

 1896 Prairie House and our NEW Airstream Village.

-Country Woods Inn is located on 40 wooded acres of wide open spaces with safe, stand-alone cabins on the river dinosaurs used to roam and a Riverwalk to the Historic Downtown Square.
 Celebrate your family on our authentic farmstay with endless adventures: fish, swim, hike, fossil hunt, campfires, bird sanctuaries.
 Eat breakfast with the barnyard animals in the old stable!
 (Temporarily closed for social distancing.
 However, we would be happy to put a breakfast basket in your unit if you choose.)
 Picnic the old-fashioned way in our meadow full of wildflowers.
 Award-winning Inn for best family reunions.
 We are minutes from Fossil Rim, Dinosaur Valley State Park and The Promise.

 A Note from the Innkeeper: